yhilpisch/ftwp/README.md

 ## About this Repository

-This repository provides Python code and Jupyter Notebooks accompanying the **Financial Theory with Python--A Gentle Introduction** book published by [O'Reilly](https://learning.oreilly.com/library/view/financial-theory-with/9781098104344/).
+This repository provides Python code and Jupyter Notebooks accompanying the _**Financial Theory with Python&mdash;A Gentle Introduction**_ book published by [O'Reilly](https://learning.oreilly.com/library/view/financial-theory-with/9781098104344/).

 <img src="https://hilpisch.com/finpy_cover.png" width="500">

 You can **register for free** on our [Quant Platform](http://finpy.pqp.io) to make easy use of the Python code in the cloud.
+No local Python installation is required.

 ## Copyright & Disclaimer